xunhuang/notes/content/posts/llama-cpp-basic.md

 ```
 You can see the quantized size is 3.6G, reduced from the original size of 13G.
 It runs super fast as well.

-## Llama cpp on google colab
+## Llama.cpp on google Colab

-This google colab
+This google Colab
 [note book]( https://colab.research.google.com/drive/1ZdRhLo06WJaX9KP4KzWcqHXMsmWJaAxb?usp=sharing)
 is based on llama-2-13B-chat module and works as of  9/8/2023